 The executive summary comprises the most important info in your project plan.
 Summaries are often the most read part of any writeup probably because they are concise and straight to the point.
 As we all know, it is always located at the beginning.
 However, it might be best to develop this section after you have done the other sections.

-This part of the business plan contains a brief overview of the nonprofit organization, its mission, and its goals.
-It portrays the story of the change the organization intends to make.
+This part of the business plan contains a brief overview of the nonprofit organisation, its mission, and its goals.
+It portrays the story of the change the organisation intends to make.
 Hence, it is best to outline the various areas of need and how your nonprofit intends to solve the problem.

-The executive summary section is also very customizable and can be adjusted to suit your needs.
+The executive summary section is also very customisable and can be adjusted to suit your nonprofit needs.
 For instance, it can be used to apply for a loan or recruit a team.

 2. Products/programs